1 - Access Cluster

 type: LoadBalancer

 Code block.
-L7 Service manifest writing exampleAnnotation Detailed Settings
+Example of L7 Service manifest creationAnnotation detailed settings

-You can set detailed features by adding annotations to the service manifest.
+You can add annotations to the service manifest to configure detailed features.

 apiVersion: v1